RayAndrade/TheRayCode/Shows/ShowJava/script/page03.md

 [back](./page02.md)

-Next we creat a Circle class object.
+Next we creat the Circle **class** object.

-This class represents a circle and extends the Shape class.
+This class represents a circle and is extended by the Shape class.

 The **Circle** class inherits the draw method from the **Shape** *class* and provides its own implementation specific to drawing a circle.